 # 42: A lead-generation magnet is a purely educational piece of information that you offer to prospects in exchange for their contact information.

 About Bob Burg

-Bob Burg is a well respected author, speaker and consultant.
+Bob Burg is a well respected author, speaker, and consultant.
 He is the author of several popular books to include The Go Giver, Adversaries Into Allies, and Endless Referrals.

 In review, Endless Referrals by Bob Burg is a must read book for any salesperson or entrepreneur.
 Overall, I give the book a 9 of 10 stars.
-I’ve read it several times and each time I re-read it I pick up something new.
+I’ve read it several times now and each time I re-read it I pick up something new.
 If you haven’t checked it out yet you should.

 What are your thoughts about these Bob Burg quotes from Endless Referrals?
 Have you read Endless Referrals before?
 If so, did you like it?
 Why or why not?
 Leave a comment below to share your thoughts.
 I look forward to hearing from you.
 Have a great day.